2. Learn How to Use the Workflow Editor

 Top menu controls

-• Get help (top right): Opens a help menu with support options.
+Get help Top right Opens the help menu with support options

 Workflow steps

-Your workflow appears on the right as a series of steps starting from the trigger.
+Your workflow appears in the center as a series of connected steps, starting from the trigger.

-Each step is a card (for example, a trigger like “Jotform / New submission” and an action like “DrChrono / Create patient”).
+Each step is a card showing the app and event or action name (for example, "Jotform / New submission" or "DrChrono / Create patient").

 • Select a step to configure it